-Except as provided below, employees in positions designated as "non-exempt" will be eligible for overtime compensation as follows:

-- 1. Employees will receive overtime compensation for hours worked in excess of eight hours in one day with the following exceptions: - Employees who work more than eight, but not more than 10 hours in a day, will receive overtime compensation for hours worked in excess of 40 hours in one work week. - Employees who choose and are approved for a variable workday as provided in NRS 281.100(3)(b)(2) will receive overtime compensation for hours worked in excess of 40 hours in the workweek. - Employees whose hours are established by collective bargaining agreements will receive overtime accordingly. - Per NRS 281.100 and the Fair Labor Standard Act (FLSA), employees working as police officers, jailers, sheriff's deputies may work longer workweeks or workdays.
+- 1. Except as provided below, employees in positions designated as "non-exempt" will be eligible for overtime compensation as follows: - Employees will receive overtime compensation for hours worked in excess of eight hours in one day with the following exceptions: - Employees who work more than eight, but not more than 10 hours in a day, will receive overtime compensation for hours worked in excess of 40 hours in one work week. - Employees who choose and are approved for a variable workday as provided in NRS 281.100(3)(b)(2) will receive overtime compensation for hours worked in excess of 40 hours in the workweek. - Employees whose hours are established by collective bargaining agreements will receive overtime accordingly. - Per NRS 281.100 and the Fair Labor Standard Act (FLSA), employees working as police officers, jailers, sheriff's deputies may work longer workweeks or workdays.
 Employers of police officers, jailers or sheriff's deputies may establish a work period of up to 171 hours within a 28-day period.
-For police, jailers, sheriff's deputies these work periods must be established as regularly occurring and by an affirmative statement by the Commissioners that such a work period is being established.
+For police, jailers, sheriff's deputies these work periods must be established as regularly occurring and by an affirmative statement by the Commissioners that such a work period is being established. - 2.
 All overtime hours must be specifically authorized in advance by the employee's supervisor/manager.
 Overtime will be compensated at time and one half the employee's regular rate of pay.
 An employee's regular rate includes all payments made by the employer to the employee.
 Examples of payments to be included are: on-call pay, shift differential, hazard duty pay, and longevity pay.
 Paid overtime will be included in the same paycheck covering the pay period in which the overtime was reported and earned unless the correct overtime amount cannot be determined until after the regular pay period.
 Employees who earn overtime may, with the approval of the supervisor/manager, elect to receive compensatory time off in lieu of overtime pay.
 Compensatory time will be earned at the rate of one and one-half hours off for each overtime hour worked.
-Employees who elect compensatory time off may accrue up to 160 hours.
+Employees who elect compensatory time off may accrue up to 120-160 hours.
 When an employee has exceeded the maximum number of hours specified, the excess hours will be paid out as overtime.
 Employees will be allowed to earn and use compensatory time in the same work week.
 Employees will be allowed to use compensatory time within a reasonable period of request unless it unduly disrupts the operations of employer.
 At any time, the employer may pay an employee for compensatory time earned and not used at his/her regular rate of pay, or schedule use at its discretion.

-Time paid but not worked, such as sick leave, holidays, funeral leave, comp time and annual leave, will count toward hours worked for the purpose of computing overtime hours.
+- 3. Time paid but not worked, such as sick leave, holidays, funeral leave, comp time and annual leave, will count toward hours worked for the purpose of computing overtime hours.
 If an employee uses leave and is called back to work the same day, the leave will be adjusted by the amount of hours the employee worked.
-Overtime will not be paid on the same day an employee uses leave.

-Casual employees may not accumulate any hours of compensatory time.
+Overtime will not be paid on the same day an employee uses leave. - 4.
+Law enforcement personnel are governed by different overtime requirements.
+Refer to the Fair Labor Standards Act (FLSA).
+Public safety employees in the Sheriff's Office and eCasual employees may not accumulate any hours of compensatory time.